Bob’s post about liberty reminded to to finish a post I started about 3 years ago.

 I took their test and it put me at [-6.13, -6.82] in the bottom left quadrant along with Mandela, Gandhi and the Dalai Lama – in the opposite quadrant to Bush & Thatcher.
 I’d guess that Sullivan is in the bottom right quadrant so it wouldn’t be surprising to find that we often agree on matters of liberty.

 So here’s the thing.
 Almost everyone I know who thinks about politics is below that line.
-Even two friends who consider themselves conservatives are below that line (they were both closer to the middle than they expected too).
+Even two friends who consider themselves conservatives are below that line (they were both closer to the vertical axis than they expected too).

 I understand that I live in an odd part of the country – people are more educated here, more liberal and more individualistic than the country as a whole – but my hunch is that there are rather a lot of us around.
 If you believe the myths about the country’s founding, being below that line is what made America in the first place.

 The Dems have had a helluva time in the last few elections distinguishing themselves from the Pubbies.
 Whenever a democrat speaks up for social justice, they are slammed as Tax and Spend liberals.
 Meanwhile, the self-proclaimed small-government conservatives are in open revolt as this Congress and this Administration are headed so far up the chart they are getting nose bleeds.

 So, here’s my free advice to Howard Dean and the gang –

 Go down!
 Not Left!